NotStark/TelegramBot/README.md

 # A Telegram management bot
 - Written in pyrogram
 - Using mongodb as database
-- Some important plugins are still missing
-- Will add them after i get free
+- Some important plugins are still missing will add them after i get free